 You’ve probably already heard that if you’re not using SEO as part of your marketing strategy, you’re missing a great opportunity to bring in more qualified leads by attracting more organic traffic to your website.

-The real truth about the role SEO plays in lead generation might surprise you.
+The real truth about the role of SEO for lead generation might surprise you.

 SEO is more than a lead generation tool.

-The fact is that without a thoughtful SEO strategy in place, you’re losing leads long before they’ve even become aware of your offering.
+The fact is that without thoughtful SEO, lead generation suffers an opportunity cost.
+You’re losing leads to the competition long before prospects become aware of your offering.

-Before we dive into the good stuff — the revolutionary stuff — let’s back up to look at how marketers traditionally think about lead generation.
+Before we dive into the good stuff — the revolutionary stuff — let’s back up to look at how marketers traditionally think about lead generation tactics.

 Oh yes, the marketing funnel.